0xB10C/rust-bitcoin-pool-identification/README.md

 git submodule update
 ```

-To pull changes from [0xB10C/known-mining-pools][3]'s master you need to `cd known-mining-pool` and `git pull` them there.
+To pull changes from [0xB10C/known-mining-pools][3]'s master you need to `cd known-mining-pools` and `git pull` them there.
 These must be commited.
 Make sure the tests run!

 ## License